 I have been practicing nothing but consumer bankruptcy law in the Detroit bankruptcy court for my entire career of nearly 30 years.
 Naturally, I have come to know all of the bankruptcy trustees very well, and have a good working relationship with them.
 I have known some of them since they were appointed to their positions as trustees and, unfortunately, over the years, some of them that were my close colleagues passed away during the last few years.
 All of them earned my respect after working on thousands of consumer bankruptcy cases with them.

 When I am retained to file a Chapter 7 bankruptcy case, the goal for all of my clients is to be granted a bankruptcy Discharge or Court Order that prohibits your creditors from ever attempting to collect the debt you owe them.
 At the same time, I closely examine your financial affairs and the property you own as well as other assets and use available Federal or State of Michigan bankruptcy exemption laws to shield those assets from the trustee, to the extent allowed by law.
-Fortunately, in the vast majority of bankruptcy cases I handle, upward of 95% are no asset cases, meaning their are no assets available for the trustee to sell for the benefit of creditors, above those amounts that are protected by applicable bankruptcy exemption laws.
+Fortunately, in the vast majority of bankruptcy cases I handle, upward of 95% are no asset cases, meaning there are no assets available for the trustee to sell for the benefit of creditors, above those amounts that are protected by applicable bankruptcy exemption laws.
 In these cases, the Trustee will abandon the assets in which case they revert back to the debtor.
 In Michigan, we are fortunate to be able to choose from either the Federal or the State exemptions both of which allow you to protect certain assets, up to a certain amount, as the basis of your fresh financial start.
 Exemption laws are quite complex and only an experienced bankruptcy attorney should provide legal advice on how to best utilize them for your particular case.